jctanner/issuetests/ISSUE_TEMPLATE.md

 ##### Actual Results:

 Please enter your actual results in this space.
 When running the steps supplied above, what actually happened?
 If showing example output, indent your output by four spaces so it will render correctly in GitHub.
-My notes: